 Skip to contents

 A chi square quantile-quantile plots show the relationship between data-based values which should be distributed as \(\chi^2\) and corresponding quantiles from the \(\chi^2\) distribution.
-In multivariate analyses, this is often used both to assess multivariate normality and check for outliers, using the Mahalanobis squared distances (\(D^2\)) of observations from the centroid.
+In multivariate analyses, this is often used both to assess multivariate normality and check for or identify outliers.

 Usage